gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 He thought most of what passed for depth was self-indulgence.

-He was often wrong about this — often dismissive of genuine work — but the demand was real:
+He was often wrong about this, often dismissive of genuine work, but the demand was real:

 **mean what you say